by-student-2017/QM2Thermo/Bulk_modulus_from_EOS/readme.md

 # Usage

 1. Input the lattice constant [Angstrom] and total energy [eV] in `lattice_cohesive_energy`.
-Select the most stable structure and obtain 5 data points:
+Select the most stable structure and obtain 5 data points (see https://www.materialscloud.org/discover/sssp or https://molmod.ugent.be/deltacodesdft):
    - Variation ratios to test: -6%, -3%, 0%, 3%, 6%
    - For systems with strong magnetism such as Cr, Mn, Fe, and Co, calculations using spin-polarization are required to obtain elastic moduli close to those obtained experimentally.
 2. Open `fit_eos.gpl` in a text editor and modify the parameters (a, b, c, d).
 You can use trial and error to find the best fitting values.